alphagov/reliability-engineering/source/documentation/github/access-github-alphagov.md

 ## Access GitHub Alphagov

-People joining GDS do not automatically have access to the GDS GitHub organisation, [alphagov][].
+People joining GDS do not automatically have access to the GDS GitHub organisation, [Alphagov][].
 To gain access:

 - [Create a GitHub account][GitHub] if you don't have one already.
 Existing personal accounts are fine to continue using.
 - Enable [two-factor authentication][] on your GitHub account.